 This Equity, Diversity, and Inclusion policy is a guiding tool that aligns with this vision and sets forth a plan for how to promote these understandings and practices.
 We have included a list of resources from the CIP, the American Planning Association, and the Canadian Tri-Council (Canadian Institute for Health Research, Natural Sciences and Engineering Research Council, and Social Sciences and Humanities Research Council) in Appendix B.

-TRAM’s commitment to Equity, Diversity, & Inclusion (EDI)
+TRAM’s commitment to EDI

 TRAM strives to create a welcoming work and learning environment that promotes respect for diversity and the inclusion of all community members in our research ecosystem.
-We recognize that deep and systemic barriers and biases exist that limit opportunities for underrepresented groups—including members of a racialized and visible minority groups, Indigenous people, women, persons with disabilities, and members of LGBTQ2+ communities—in transport and urban planning professions and research.
+We recognize that deep and systemic barriers and biases exist that limit opportunities for underrepresented groups—including members of a racialized and visible minority groups, Indigenous people, women, and persons with disabilities—in transport and urban planning professions and research.
 Transport researchers, and the planning profession more broadly, have an ethical responsibility to work for the public good.
-An equity, diversity, and inclusion (EDI) lens is needed across hiring, research, and pedagogical activities to confront systemic forms of discrimination and exclusion.
+An EDI lens is needed across hiring, research, and pedagogical activities to confront systemic forms of discrimination and exclusion.
 Our commitment to EDI includes our day-to-day research operations as well as extended educational activities, programs, conferences, events, and virtual meetings.
 TRAM aims to provide members and participants from diverse backgrounds with the opportunity to research, learn, share perspectives, engage in critical thinking, exchange resources, acquire skills, network, and converse in an environment of mutual respect and accountability.

 TRAM is strongly committed to building a workplace that is free of discrimination and harassment.
-We strive to foster valuable and supportive scholarly research and professional-development opportunities that are free from harassment, prejudice, exploitation, and harm.
+We strive to foster valuable and supportive scholarly research and professional-development opportunities.
 The purpose of this policy is to protect scholarly exchange through a well-defined process that discourages forms of intimidation, harassment, discrimination, or aggression.
 We ask that TRAM researchers, students, support staff, and participants of TRAM events work to make space for and amplify the voices of participants who are non-white, non-male, junior-level, or are otherwise in precarious positions.
 We aim for all people engaging in TRAM’s research and events to be valued for their contributions and to be treated with dignity and respect.

 Hiring Practices